Skip to content

 m int

-order (scalar).
+Order of the Legendre function.
 If absent, m = 0 is assumed.

 required